FIA Formula 3 Championship

-The FIA Formula 3 Championship is a third-tier international single-seater racing championship and organised by the Fédération Internationale de l'Automobile (FIA).
+The FIA Formula 3 Championship (FIA F3) is a third-tier international single-seater racing championship organised by the Fédération Internationale de l'Automobile (FIA).
 The championship launched in 2019 as a feeder series for the FIA Formula 1 World Championship and FIA Formula 2 Championships.
-It was the result of a merger between two third-tier single-seater racing championships, the GP3 Series and the FIA Formula 3 European Championship as it was announced on 10 March 2018.
-The championship is part of the FIA Global Pathway consolidation project plan.
-Unlike its predecessor, the Formula 3 European Championship, the series runs exclusively in support of Formula One races.
+It was the result of a merger between two third-tier single-seater racing championships, the GP3 Series and the FIA Formula 3 European Championship.
+This championship is part of the FIA Global Pathway consolidation project plan.
+Unlike its co-predecessor, the Formula 3 European Championship, the series runs exclusively in support of Formula One races.

 Origins and history

 On 13 March 2017 it was announced that the GP3 Series would merge with the FIA and DMSB's FIA Formula 3 European Championship and as such, both bodies would merge their both third-tier open-wheel single seater formula racing series, the GP3 Series and FIA Formula 3 European Championship respectively, with plans to début in 2019.
 On 1 September 2017 the merger committee announced that World Motor Sport Council were selected to develop the name, logo and identity of the new series.
 The reveal date for the new series was 10 March 2018 at the FIA headquarters at Paris, France.
 GP3 Series CEO Bruno Michel announced the new sanctioning body would be sanctioned by FIA from 2019 season and thus become Formula One's sole support Grand Prix weekends mostly in Europe.
 FIA President Jean Todt then announced the new FIA Formula 3 Championship title and logo later in October 2018.